leeanneeagan/LEVEL/README.md

 # 🥋 Level Ground Mixed Martial Arts Website

 ### 💥 Where Grit Meets Opportunity

-The **Level Ground (LG)** website showcases how urban youth cultivate **grit and resilience** through Mixed Martial Arts — applying these values “off the mat” toward their goals in life, education, and leadership.
+The **Level Ground (LG)** website highlights how urban youth cultivate **grit and resilience** through Mixed Martial Arts — applying these values *off the mat* to reach their goals and create opportunities for success.

 ---

 ## 🖥️ Project Overview

-This project is a front-end website built to promote **Level Ground Mixed Martial Arts**, highlight its mission, and encourage community involvement.
+This project is a static, front-end website built to promote **Level Ground Mixed Martial Arts**, highlight its mission, and engage the community through:

-It includes:
+- 🥊 Martial arts and mentorship programs
-- Program overview and mission statement
+- 💼 Hire and visit opportunities
-- “Visit the Gym” and “Hire Us” information
-- Volunteer opportunities and donation call-to-action
+- 🙌 Volunteer and donation calls-to-action
-- Social media links and contact info
+- 📱 A clean, responsive layout

 ---